The Cleverlys: Reception

 Townsquare Media's The Boot praised the band saying, "we like our bluegrass to make us laugh."
 Bluegrass Today recommended seeing the Cleverlys, describing the group in 2019 as "high in dysfunction and low on personality, but alive with comedic possibility."
-By early 2019, some of the band's YouTube videos had been viewed over one million times, and AGDAILY called the group's cover of LMFAO's "Party Rock Anthem" one of the Cleverly's "best ever".
+By early 2019, some of the band's YouTube videos had been viewed over one million times, and AGDAILY called the group's cover of LMFAO's "Party Rock Anthem" one of the Cleverlys' "best ever".

 In 2011, after performing at the CMA Music Festival and sharing an Independence-Day Nashville, Tennessee stage with Darius Rucker, the Cleverlys were invited to perform on the Grand Ole Opry on July 15 that year.
 The band has also performed at the Telluride Bluegrass Festival.